The Clinical Laboratory Scientist Training Program at San Jose State University is

 What is the application deadline?

-The application deadline for the February class is June 15 of the preceding year.
-The deadline for the August class is November 15 of the preceding year.
-Interviews take place in February for the following Fall and in October for the following Spring.
+The application deadline for the February class is July 15 of the preceding year.
+The deadline for the August class is January 15.
+Interviews take place in March for Fall and in October for Spring.

 What is the cost of the program?